bilalmalik14/GUI-Bank-Application/README.md

 - Different states depending on the amount of money in the account

 ### Dependencies
-The calculator uses JavaFX to function.
+The Bank Application uses JavaFX and JDK 17 to function.

+### Running the Application
+To run the bank application, clone or download this repository to your local machine and run the `main` file of this project on your preferred IDE with the needed dependencies.